kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

 ## Configuration

-A configuration file is required to describe your custom resources and the fields to turn into metrics.
+A YAML configuration file described below is required to define your custom resources and the fields to turn into metrics.

-The contents of this file can be set as an environment variable, `KSM_CUSTOM_RESOURCE_METRICS`, or the flag `--custom-resource-state-config=/path/to/config.yaml` can be used to specify a file on the filesystem.
-The command flag takes precedence over the environment variable. e.g.,
+Two flags can be used:

+ * `--custom-resource-state.config "inline yaml (see example)"` or
+ * `--custom-resource-state-config /path/to/config.yaml`

+If both flags are provided, the inline configuration will take precedence.

 ```yaml
 apiVersion: apps/v1